 The Anker Life, like most Bluetooth headphones, have a bit too much latency to be a suitable option for watching movies or gaming.

 The Anker SoundBuds Life are a decent option for most use cases.
 They have a simple around the neck design that's comfortable, stable and easy to use.
 They also have a long-lasting 17-hour battery life that should be suitable for most use cases.
 Unfortunately, they do not isolate as well as other wireless in-ears and their build quality, though decent, feels a little cheaper than it looks especially when compared to some of the models below.
+See our recommendations for the best cheap earbuds and the best wireless earbuds under $50.

 The Anker SoundBuds Life are better around-the-neck in-ears than the Sony WI-C400.
 The Ankers have a much better sound quality and a more premium and durable design despite their thin cables.
 The Ankers also have a much better battery and latency perfromance when compared to the Sonys, but on the other hand, the Sonys are more lightweight and have slightly better cable management.
 The Sony also support NFC which makes pairing with mobile phones a lot easier.